---

 Text and Context: Using Multicultural Literature To Help Teacher Education Students Develop Understanding of Self and World

-The authors of this study compared the responses of black and white preservice teachers as they engaged about a young adult novel which addressed racial and sexual diversity.
+This study compares the responses of black and white preservice teachers as they engaged about a young adult novel which addressed racial and sexual diversity.
 Student teachers used young adult literature with protagonists from diverse backgrounds as one means of coming to understand and value children of all backgrounds.

 -